 First Lady Yumi Hogan

-Maryland’s First Lady Yumi Hogan is the first Korean-American First Lady in the United States.
+Maryland’s First Lady, Yumi Hogan, is the first Korean-American First Lady in the United States.
 Mrs. Hogan is a first-generation Korean-American, an accomplished artist, and an adjunct professor at Maryland Institute College of Art.

-Her artwork, created on traditional Hanji paper with Sumi ink and mixed media, has been featured in art shows and museums around Maryland, Virginia, the District of Columbia, and Seoul, Korea.
-In 2010, she won the Caruso Award at the International Juried Exhibition Circle Gallery in Annapolis.
+Her artwork, created on traditional Hanji paper with Sumi ink and mixed media, has been featured in art shows and museums in Maryland, Virginia, the District of Columbia, South Korea and more, including an exhibit at the National Museum of Women in the Arts.

 In addition to her work as an artist, Mrs. Hogan has juried numerous art exhibitions, including statewide and national competitions by the Maryland Federation of Art.
 In 2016, she served as jury chair for the new Concourse D Gallery at the BWI Thurgood Marshall Airport where artists from Maryland and Washington D.C. were selected to feature their work.

 As First Lady, Mrs. Hogan has made it a priority to share her love of the arts with Marylanders of all ages through arts education.
 Since November 2015, Mrs. Hogan has served as the Honorary Chair of the Council for Arts and Culture at the University of Maryland, Baltimore, working with the University and Baltimore City to promote the arts.